 If you’re getting ready to pay a VAT registered supplier that doesn’t have a registration number on the invoice, contact them immediately.
 It’s most likely just a mistake on their end, but you need a valid VAT invoice from your supplier to be able to reclaim any of the VAT they charged you.

 Worst case scenario, calling them to check could save you from getting scammed.
 It pays to be safe!

 How to check if a VAT number is valid

-There are a few ways you can check if a VAT registration number is valid:
+There are a couple of ways you can check if a VAT registration number is valid:

 Calling the HMRC VAT helpline